“When people feel that someone genuinely likes them, they are more open to listening to that person and to what he/she is selling.” – Brian Tracy

 People love options, but that does not mean you should paralyze prospects with a truckload of options.
 Give 2-3 choices, so they can easily compare and find the right product for them.

 The idea of providing choices is not to manipulate this psychology but help prospects meet their requirements perfectly.
-For Salesmate, we used the same ideology and created two simple plans for different buyer needs.
+For Salesmate, we used the same ideology and created simple plans for different buyer needs.

 5 sales psychology tips to leverage your sales closing